bcprescott/bcprescott.github.io/_posts/2025-04-17-Deeper-Biases.md

 **Approaches to Mitigation:** Unfortunately, many of the mitigation approaches are reliant on architectural changes within the Transformer algorithm itself, creation of new architectures, or through modification and regularization techniques at training time.
 Given this is a fundamental design challenge, there is not much (at time of writing) for businesses to influence, unless training your own Transformer from scratch.

-## The Alignment Paradox: Fixes Introduce New Issues
+# The Alignment Paradox

 ![paradox](/assets/images/bttd/paradox.png){:max-width="400" max-height="400"}

 A common approach to improving performance of models, and to improve the safety and security of them, involves leveraging techniques like Reinforcement Learning from Human Feedback (RLHF).
-This process involves using human evaluators to rate outputs/responses of the model, in turn 'teaching' the model the preferred interaction styles through the human-provided feedback.
+This process uses human reviewers to rate outputs/responses of the model, in turn 'teaching' the model the preferred interaction styles through the human-provided feedback.

-This is a key reason models that underpin popular services like ChatGPT often seem more helpful and less prone to generating problematic content than the prior version.
+This is a primary reason models that underpin popular services like ChatGPT often seem more helpful and less prone to generating problematic content than prior versions of LLMs.
 However, RLHF can paradoxically introduce its own set of biases.

-### Inheriting Evaluator Biases
+## Inheriting Evaluator Biases

 Human reviewers inevitably bring their own conscious and unconscious biases (personal, cultural, political) to the evaluation process.
 In turn, the algorithm will learn these human-inserted preferences as part of the training or fine-tuning processes.
 We are all human, after all...